On the complementary Arthur representations and unitary dual for p-adic classical groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Freydoon Shahidi for the interest and constant support.
 The authors would like to thank James Arthur and Bin Xu for helpful communications on \cite[Example 5.1]{HJLLZ24}.
+The authors also thank Alexander Stadler for helpful discussions.
+Finally, the authors thank the referee for the comments and suggestions.
 Theorem \ref{thm A+,u} was announced during the Conference on Algebraic Representation Theory (CART) in December 2024, South Korea.
 The fourth author would like to thank the organizers for the invitation and the hospitality.
-We notice a recent preprint in arXiv by H. Atobe and A. M{\'i}nguez, which seems to prove Conjecture \ref{conj A+,u} which is now Theorem \ref{thm A+,u} independently using similar ideas but different combinatorial arguments (\cite{AM25}).